kemuelGermones/Trackero/README.md

 ### Usage

-Make sure TypeScript is installed.
+Navigate to the URL provided above to visit the live demo.
+Alternatively, if you want to host the web app locally on your computer, make sure TypeScript is installed and follow the instructions below.

 Clone it